BY DESMOND CHINGARANDE

 Sekai Kenneth Nyangope appeared before magistrate Rumbidzai Mugwagwa, who remanded him to March 3 on $500 bail.

-Allegations are that between March and September last year, Nyangope allegedly connived with other three accused persons, who are already on remand, to steal from their
+Allegations are that between March and September last year, Nyangope allegedly connived with other three accused persons, who are already on remand, to steal from their employer.

 Nyangope and his accomplices allegedly undervalued figures on revenue collected and Nyangope would countersign and bank less revenue than received.